 For us, summer vacations always revolved around visiting more family.
 Long road trips, two weeks away, swimming pools and hot, humid summer days stand out in my mind.
 Holidays have remained pretty much the same since we were kids.
 Traditions run strong in our family and the predictability provides stability and close ties.

 As I’ve grown older, I’ve come to understand how family dynamics constantly evolve.
-Ties with extended family can begin to stretch thin when life gets hectic but those special bonds seldom snap.
+Ties with extended family can stretch thin when life gets hectic, but those special bonds seldom snap.

 The blessings come from the memories we build and the years we have together.
 Sometimes the years are too short.
 We lose people too soon.
 (So… if you have a family member that drives you a little batty, just let it go.
 Focus on the positive and tune out the negative.)

 Strong families can provide a solid foundation for everything else in life.
 I’ve always tried to keep family a top priority in our home and in my life.
 It isn’t always perfect and I often slip up but I never stop trying.
 I watched my parents put family first and I know we owe much to them for the example they set.
 We were always watching them, just as our kids are always watching us.
-They watch not because they are judging our actions but because they need help to figure out this crazy world we live in.
-They’ll emulate what we do.
-I think one of the best things you can do for your children and younger generations is to strive to live a life you are proud of and that you wouldn’t be afraid to have them copy.
+Kids watch us, not because they are judging our actions, but because they need help to figure out this crazy world we live in.
+They’ll often emulate what we do.
+I think one of the best things we can do for our children and younger generations is to strive to live a life you are proud of and that you wouldn’t be afraid to have them copy.
 Set good examples and resist making poor choices you’ll come to regret, especially knowing they may follow in your footsteps.

 Does it help you to know someone is always watching?
 As I’ve matured, I’ve come to realize two things about this.
 First, I try not to waste too much time or energy worrying about what others think of me.
 Second, instead of viewing it as a negative, I try to think of it as an opportunity.
 I push myself harder to chase my dreams and live every day in a positive way because my kids never stop watching the example I set by how I live my life.
 Never perfect but always trying.

-I’ve never stopped watching how my parents deal with life’s struggles either.
-I have watched them work hard through the years.
-They purposefully chose careers that wouldn’t detract from our family life even if they weren’t the most lucrative or flashy of jobs.
+I’ve never stopped watching how my parents deal with life’s struggles.
+I watched them work hard through the years.
+They purposefully chose careers that wouldn’t detract from our family life, even if they weren’t the most lucrative or flashy of jobs.
 They did things that helped everyday people improve their own lives.
-And when our mother faced a life-threatening illness, we all watched how this amazingly strong woman, who had spent her life helping kids, would face her own mortality.
-How would Dad handle it?
-Could he fulfill those marriage vows he’d made some fifty odd years earlier to love and honor her “in sickness and in health”?
+And when our mother faced a life-ending illness, we watched this amazingly strong woman, who had spent her life helping kids, face her own mortality.
+We wondered how Dad would handle being along.
+Could he adjust to life without Mom?

-As had been the case in all the years leading up to this extremely difficult time in our lives, our parents modeled grace under pressure.
+As had been the case in all the years leading up to that extremely difficult time in our lives, our parents modeled grace under pressure.
 I miss Mom every single day, and I know that will never change, but I cherish the memories of our times together and am eternally grateful to her for showing me what is important in life.
 Dad did an amazing job helping her.
-Now he is finding his way through days that look so different than they did only a few short years ago.
+Now he is finding his way on his own.
 And we are still watching and learning.